appscot/sails-orientdb/README.md

 #### Development Status
 * Waterline-orientdb aims to work with Waterline v0.10.x and OrientDB v1.7.10 and later.
 While it may work with earlier versions, they are not currently supported, [pull requests are welcome](./CONTRIBUTING.md)!

-* From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) waterline-orientdb fully supports `Semantic`, `Queryable` and `Associations` interfaces.
+* From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) waterline-orientdb fully supports `Semantic`, `Queryable`, `Associations` and `Migratable` interfaces.
 Waterline-orientdb passes all integration tests from  [waterline-adapter-tests](https://github.com/balderdashy/waterline-adapter-tests).

 * Many-to-many associations currently use a junction table instead of an edge and this will change at some point ([#29](https://github.com/appscot/waterline-orientdb/issues/29)).